-- Electric car charging Station \$6,000 OCM 15/10/18 approved site for charging station which was officially launched Saturday 1st December 2018; - Switch your Thinking Program \$5,000 OCM 15/10/18 resolve to promote the program to residents and the discounted solar photovoltaic (PV) systems; - Climate Clever Program \$5,000 OCM 15/10/18 endorsed the program with an information session held at 3:30pm on 12 November 2018 and notes that the "Switch Your Thinking" subsidy will be made available to the schools;

-- Community Grants & Projects \$5,000 OCM 15/10/18 resolved for the Sustainability Committee to prepare a draft application form and grant funding selection criteria that assists applicants to demonstrate their ability to deliver the intended outcome, including evidence of financial management and demonstrate capabilities; and to make recommendation to Council as to how the grant funding shall be distributed or expended; and - Community Grants & Projects \$5,000 OCM 15/10/18 resolved to provide a subsidy to residents for either composting, Bokashi or worm farm subject to attendance at a workshop and being a resident of the Town.
+- Electric car charging Station \$6,000 OCM 15/10/18 approved site for charging station which was officially launched Saturday 1st December 2018; - Switch your Thinking Program \$5,000 OCM 15/10/18 resolve to promote the program to residents and the discounted solar photovoltaic (PV) systems; - Climate Clever Program \$5,000 OCM 15/10/18 endorsed the program with an information session held at 3:30pm on 12 November 2018 and notes that the "Switch Your Thinking" subsidy will be made available to the schools; - Community Grants & Projects \$5,000 OCM 15/10/18 resolved for the Sustainability Committee to prepare a draft application form and grant funding selection criteria that assists applicants to demonstrate their ability to deliver the intended outcome, including evidence of financial management and demonstrate capabilities; and to make recommendation to Council as to how the grant funding shall be distributed or expended; and - Community Grants & Projects \$5,000 OCM 15/10/18 resolved to provide a subsidy to residents for either composting, Bokashi or worm farm subject to attendance at a workshop and being a resident of the Town.

 The Emissions Reduction Plan - page 16: Action Table 1: Whole Organisation, outlines ongoing actions, short, medium and long term financial commitments and actions, in order for Council to achieve the required target.
-Please also refer page 14 which provides the index for the Budget, Cost, Timeframe and Estimated percentage reduction in emissions.

-The plan indicates an estimated dollar range to undertake the proposed actions and the estimated percentage reduction in emissions.
-It is intended that Officers will obtain quotes for the proposed actions for future budget cycles.
+At this stage, the plan indicates an estimated dollar range to undertake the proposed actions, however, it is intended that quotes will be obtained as part of the future budget cycles for Council consideration.